efcasado/flix/README.md

 The name `Flix` is the result of combining `Fli(c)`, the name of the button, and `(e)x`, the extension used by Elixir source files.

-[Flix](https://en.wikipedia.org/wiki/Flix) is also a town in the province of Tarragona, Catalonia, Spain.
+[Flix](https://en.wikipedia.org/wiki/Flix) is also a town in the beautiful province of Tarragona, Catalonia, Spain.

 ### The Flic protocol